pet pharmacist

 Hosting parties and visitors

 All pets should have access to a comfortable, quiet place inside if they want to retreat.
-Make sure your pet has a room or crate somewhere away from the commotion, where your guests won’t follow, that it can go to anytime it wants to get away.
+Make sure your pet has a room or crate somewhere away from the commotion, where your guests won’t follow.
+That it can go to anytime it wants to get away.

 Inform your guests ahead of time that you have pets or if other guests may be bringing pets to your house.
 Guests with allergies or compromised immune systems (due to pregnancy, disease, or medications/ treatments that suppress the immune system) need to be aware of the pets (especially exotic pets) in your home so they can take any needed precautions to protect themselves.